deartc/FitBitLit/README.md

 I'm still trying to figure out how to set the data separately in a file if I do it within traditional python environment.
 The separate file portion is the part I'm not sure about.

-Create 3 or more unit tests for your application.
-The program should utilize a virtual environment and document library dependencies in a requirements.txt file.
-Source data should not be modified/changed - clean data should be stored separately.